vifm − vi file manager

 Directory stack menu

-Pressing l or Enter on directory name will rotate stack to place selected directory pair at the top of the stack.
+Selecting directory name will rotate stack to put selected directory pair at the top of the stack.

 Filetype menu